Circular Economy: The Russian Model and Foreign Experience

 Transit to Zero Liquid Discharge System

 Industrial enterprises will switch to the following technology: once they take water from an external source, they will not take it anymore.
-It will circulate inside, they will do the treatment and consume it right there — Sergei Ivanov, Special Presidential Representative for Environmental Protection, Ecology and Transport.
+It will circulate inside, they will do the treatment and consume it right there — Sergei Ivanov, Special Representative of the President of the Russian Federation on Environmental Protection, Ecology and Transport.

 Financial incentive for new technologies